Charlie Lindh: Asian Tour

 In January 2024, Lindh finished 6th at the Asian Tour Q-School in Cha-Am, Thailand, and earned a card for the 2024 season.
 He finished his rookie season 44th in the Order of Merit, with a best finish of tied 7th at the International Series Thailand, where he was co-leader after a bogey-free first round of 63.

 Lindh qualified for his first major championship, the 2024 Open Championship at Royal Troon Golf Club in Scotland, through final qualifying at Burnham & Berrow Golf Club, after prevailing in a playoff against Abraham Ancer and Anirban Lahiri for third and fourth place.

 Lindh started 2025 with top-10 finishes at International Series India and International Series Macau, and later tied for 3rd at the Taiwan Glass Taifong Open.
 He lost a playoff at the Swedish PGA Championship to Anton Karlsson.

+In 2026, he finished tied 6th at the New Zealand Open and was runner-up at the Korea Open, before capturing his first Asian Tour title at the Am Green IGPL Bharath Classic in Morocco.